EnterpriseDB/repmgr/README.md

 Barman support provides the following advantages:

-- the primary node does not need to perform a new backup every time a new standby is cloned;
+- the master node does not need to perform a new backup every time a new standby is cloned;
-- a standby node can be disconnected for longer periods without losing the ability to catch up, and without causing accumulation of WAL files on the primary node;
+- a standby node can be disconnected for longer periods without losing the ability to catch up, and without causing accumulation of WAL files on the master node;
-- therefore, `repmgr` does not need to use replication slots, and the primary node does not need to set `wal_keep_segments`.
+- therefore, `repmgr` does not need to use replication slots, and the master node does not need to set `wal_keep_segments`.

 > *NOTE*: In view of the above, Barman support is incompatible with
 > the `use_replication_slots` setting in `repmgr.conf`.